ssricardo/anki-plugins/anki-web-browser/README.md

 This feature makes it really simple and fast to get some information from the Internet and build or improve your Anki's collection.

-## Anki 2.1 / Next steps

-A version for Anki 2.1 will be released soon.
-From that version and on, all future versions will likely target Anki 2.1+.

 ## Bugs / Suggestions / more...

 Please, feel free to make suggestions and open issues for possible bugs found.